amylily1011/amylily1011.github.io/content/projects/projectDirectory/maasSiteManager/index.md

 This is a common scenario amongst our Telco use cases.
 The Telco could use case is interesting because there are different purposes for Bare Metal that we have identified.
 ![Telco](/images/maas-site-manager/MEC.png)

-The first part is the mini sites called MEC (Multi-access Edge Computing) and RAN, where they install cell towers to the base stations.
+The first part is the **mini sites called MEC (Multi-access Edge Computing) and RAN**, where they install cell towers to the base stations.
 There are between 5-15 machines per site and one site respresents 1 MAAS instance.
-In this setup (for a particular external customer), they anticipated growing this mini-sites to around 60K sites all over the UK.
+In this setup (for a particular external customer), they anticipated growing this mini-sites to around **60K sites all over the UK.**

 The second part is their core network, where they need this to run their services.
 In this example, there are between 100-300 machines per Core Site.
 A single Core Site could be governed by 1-2 MAAS instances.
 There are 25 core sites in total.

-> Given the current scale image management is still a problem, but instead of dealing with 10 MAAS instances, we're talking about 25 core cloud sites + 60K mini sites.
+> Given the current scale image management is still a problem, but instead of dealing with 10 MAAS instances, we're talking about **25 core cloud sites + 60K mini sites.**

 Working with images in this case is quite difficult.